 On at least 3 different occasions in Isaiah, the anti-Christ appears to be identified as Assyria.
 Yet, he is also called the "king of Babylon" by the same prophet.
 In Daniel 2, 7 and 9, the prophet gives a European connection, while in chapters eight and eleven, Daniel insists that the same "Roman" king will rule a neo-Seleucid empire in Syrio-Babylon.
-And as Ezekiel then suggests strongly that he will be a Gogi, may we ask if the prophets are attempting to drive us mad?
+And as Ezekiel then suggests strongly that he will be a Gogi, should we ask if the Prophets were mad?

-No, but God can't be straight forward, or the powers destined to fulfill the prophecies would not fulfill them.
-It must appear to the world that prophecy expositors, and the prophecies themselves, are unreliable.
-It would be helpful if Christians themselves were confused, which is absolutely true...to our chagrin.
-It would of course be unfair to the entire world if the prophecies were unreliable, but they are not.
+First, God can't be straight forward, in black and white, or the powers destined to fulfill the prophecies would not do so.
+It must appear to the world that prophecies are too difficult / complicated to have the likeliness of reliability.
 They only seem that way to the mockers.

 There are other clues in the text helping us to evaluate this "king of Babylon" as our end-time arch enemy.
 For example, he is, curiously, not permitted a burial in a grave, unlike all other kings.
 It says of him, "You shall be cast from your grave," and, "You shall not be united with them [the other kings of the earth] in burial, because you ruined your land and you have slain your [own] people" (Isaiah 14:19-20).
-This harmonizes with Revelation 19 where we see the anti-Christ thrown alive into the "lake of fire" (probably in the vicinity of the Dead Sea in ancient Edom).
-Where Isaiah 14:9-11 speaks of this "king of Babylon" in "sheol," my take is that his soul ends up in sheol after his body burns to death in the lake of fire.
-Note that his place will be in the very depths of sheol (v 15).
+This harmonizes with Revelation 19 where we see the anti-Christ thrown alive into a "lake of fire."
+Where Isaiah 14:9-11 speaks of this "king of Babylon" in "sheol," my take is that his soul ends up in sheol (place for souls of the "dead") after his body burns to death in the lake of fire.
+Note that his place will be in the deepest depths of sheol (v 15).

-Ezekiel 39:11 tells that Gog will be given a grave on the east of the Dead sea, which is the land of Edom.
+Ezekiel 39:11 tells that Gog will be given a grave on the east of the Dead sea, which can be in the land of Edom.
 The fact that he is mentioned alongside a grave leads some to conclude that Gog could not be the anti-Christ.
-But Isaiah also tells that, in Edom, there will be a fire burning non-stop...that seems to me like the ongoing lake of fire of Revelation 19.
+But the prophet does not at all make it easy to decipher whether "Gog" is a single person or the entire army.
+It could be both, depending on the sentence.
+Isaiah tells that, in Edom, there will be a fire burning non-stop...that seems to me like the ongoing lake of fire of Revelation 19.
 Indeed, the following is in Isaiah 34:10, telling that the Armageddon fire kindled in Edom "shall not be put out night or day; it's smoke shall rise forever..."
-My take is that "forever" in this Biblical case (and others) refers only "to the end of the Millennial age," for there will be no day and night after the Millennium.
+My take is that "forever" in this Biblical case (and others) refers only to the end of the Millennial age, for there will be no day and night after the Millennium.

 God has not left us without clues to show that the Babylonian king of Isaiah is not Nebuchadnezzar, nor any other ruler of ancient Babylon.
 In the previous Isaiah chapter (13), where it speaks about the destruction of this king's country, we can first of all be sure that the setting is in the last days because of these words: "Behold, the Day of the LORD comes...the stars of the skies and their constellations shall not give light...I will shake the skies and the earth shall move out of its place" (13:9-13).